BUGS-NYU/TerminalWorkshop/README.md

 	$ ls -l -h
 		OR
 		$ ls -lh
+	The 'man' command means manual and only works on Mac and Linux computers.
+Windows computers use the command 'help'.
+It tells you what any command you use it on does, and all the flags you can use with them and their functions
 	$ man ls
 	```

 - [ ] Navigate to the TerminalWorkshop folder.

 	```
+	This command lets you go into a directory you specify.
+Replace 'directory' with an actual folder name that exists in your current location.
 	$ cd directory
+	This command below lets you step back one directory.
 	$ cd ..
 	```
 - [ ] Nadira told me about these shortcuts, you should try them out.

 	```
-	You can get your last command by click the up keyboard button You can auto-complete a filename or directory name if it's unique by using tab.
+	You can get your last command by click the up keyboard button.
+	You can auto-complete a filename or directory name if it's unique by using tab.
 	$ history
 	$ !your_number
 	$ clear
-	With your volume on do this command below
+	With your volume on do this command below.
 	$ say "hello"
 	```
 ____________________